My degree is in literature and education, and this is my ninth ACC Basketball Preview in ten years for the Hubpages family of websites.

 Preseason Projection: 4th in the ACC; NCAA Round of 32

-Florida St. was one of two teams that allowed the ACC to salvage any semblance of respectability in last year’s NCAA Tournament, and Leonard Hamilton was also one of only two ACC coaches that remained as successful recruiting this year as he had been in the past.
+Florida St. was one of two teams that allowed the ACC to salvage some semblance of respectability in last year’s NCAA Tournament, and Leonard Hamilton was also one of only two ACC coaches that remained as successful recruiting this year as he had been in the past.
 Hamilton has led the Seminoles to at least two victories in each of the last three Tournaments that were held, and based on winning percentage the team for the Covid shortened 2019-2020 season may have been his best.
 The Seminoles do lose four of their top five players, but that is nothing new for Hamilton, and there is plenty of replacement talent coming in.

 With the departure of Koprovica and Gray, Malik Osborne is the only skilled big man left on the roster.
-The 6-9, 225 pound Osborne (5.9 ppg., 4.5 rpg., 36.5% 3pt. in 19 mpg.) has been playing out of position at center often since arriving at Florida St., but he definitely has the mobility and range to successfully replace Gray at power forward.
+The 6-9, 225 pound Osborne (5.9 ppg., 4.5 rpg., 36.5% 3pt. in 19 mpg.) has often played out of position at center since arriving at Florida St., but he definitely has the mobility and range to successfully replace Gray at power forward.
 While he can’t create off the dribble or pass as well as Gray, he is a better shooter.
 Osborne's minutes and production should increase significantly as a senior, although the desire to keep five offensively skilled players on the court will likely force him to continue to see time in the post down the stretch of games.
 A second player taking advantage of the extra year of eligibility, Tanor Ngom, should take over in the post.
 While his minutes were limited by the talent in front of him, Ngom clearly became more comfortable as the season progressed, and by the end of the year he was beginning to display energy and athleticism that are unique for a 7-1 player.
 7-3 junior college transfer Naheem McLeod will finally join the Seminoles after originally signing with them after high school.
 Along with 6-11 sophomore Quincy Ballard, he’ll provide additional rim protection behind Ngom.
 Hamilton also added 7-1 top 70 recruit John Butler, but he is so lean at this point that a redshirt year seems likely.
 Unfortunately, none of the remaining centers can approach Koprovica's offensive skill level in the post.

 Thanks largely to outstanding shooting (33rd in fg%, 23rd in 3pt.%), last year’s Seminoles were the most efficient offensive team Leonard Hamilton has ever coached.
 The loss of Gray and Koprivica will leave the frontcourt significantly less skilled overall this season and Gray’s ability as a supplemental facilitator will particularly be missed, so that efficiency is going to take a hit; however, there is still plenty of perimeter shooting and there are at least multiple options at point guard.
 Defensively, the Seminoles should excel once more (FSU finished last season 17th in fg% defense, 63rd in rebounding margin, and 11th in blocks) with plenty of depth, size, and athleticism, although they will sacrifice rebounding and rim protection when they move to smaller lineups.
 Following postseason and offseason success that most of the ACC should be envious of, Florida State should again compete at the top of the conference and be a threat to make a run in March.